Best Google Assistant Speakers Android Central 2021

 Best Value: Google Nest Mini

 If you're in the market for a speaker that's easier on your wallet, the Google Nest Mini is a much better fit.
-No, it doesn't have a display, but this tiny speaker that could packs a surprisingly big punch.
+No, it doesn't have a display, but this tiny speaker could pack a surprisingly big punch.

 The thing we love the most about the Nest Mini is its design.
 The donut-like form factor means you can put the Mini virtually anywhere in your home, and thanks to the built-in mount on its underside, it's even easy to mount it to a wall.
 The fabric covering also gives off a nice homey sense, and the array of colors it's offered in are all fantastic.

-This isn't a speaker we'd recommend audiophiles get for jamming out to their favorite tunes, but for casual music listening and catching up on your favorite podcasts, the Nest Mini is better than you might expect.
+This isn't a speaker we'd recommend audiophiles get for jamming out to their favorite tunes.
+Still, for casual music listening and catching up on your favorite podcasts, the Nest Mini is better than you might expect.
 It's loud and crisp, creating an enjoyable experience at the expense of some bass.

 Add that together with well-implemented touch controls and the low price, and the Nest Mini shines bright as the best value pick in this ecosystem.